-Individuals eligible for this study will be 45 to 65 years of age.
+Individuals eligible for Bins 1-3 of this study will be 45 to 65 years of age, and individuals eligible for Bin 4 must be 35-65 years of age.
 We selected this cutoff as we are interested in recruiting a cohort whose coronary artery calcification (CAC) measurements range from normal to diseased, and it has been shown that abnormal CAC is infrequent below this age.
 Also, individuals eligible for this study will be required to have a primary care physician or equivalent with whom we can communicate in the event we uncover a condition that merits follow-up.
+The exception to this includes individuals in Group A2 who are recruited through the community outreach being done by Ms. Sandra Epps.
+These individuals will not be required to have a primary care physician, although we will strongly recommend that they attend a community health clinic for follow-up on clinical recommendations from the study.
 Additionally, individuals eligible for this study will be required to be non-smokers at the time of enrollment, for our purposes defined as someone who has not smoked regularly during the previous 12 months.

 An eligibility screen will be performed by telephone to ascertain age, basic demographics, smoking history, and presence or absence of known cardiovascular disease.
 We intend to recruit persons of both sexes, of diverse ethnic and racial categories, and from various socio-economic backgrounds.